GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	everything to all remotes.

 remote.NAME.createMissingRepositories
+:	Specifies whether or not missing repositories should be created
+	automatically on this remote if found to be missing during replication of a ref.

-:	If true, a repository is automatically created on the remote site.
+	If true, repositories are created on this remote.
-	If the remote site was not available at the moment when a new project was created, it will be created if during the replication of a ref it is found to be missing.

-	If false, repositories are never created automatically on this remote.
+	If false, repositories are not created on this remote.

 	By default, true, missing repositories are created.